 Ivy League admission and entrance to other highly selective universities is, in part, about specificity.
 Ivy League colleges want to know that you love them.
 They’re sensitive like that.
 They want to know that should you be admitted, you’ll attend.
 It impacts their bottom line.
-Their yield data is included in their admit rate which is a component of their “US News & World Report” ranking.
+Their yield data impacts their “US News & World Report” ranking.
 If you’re not specific in, say, your Why College essay on why you want to attend Penn, Penn admissions officers may think you wouldn’t attend if accepted.
 Would you admit someone who you didn’t think would attend?
 Think of it like asking someone out.
 Would you ask someone out who you thought deep down in your bones is going to turn you down?
 We didn’t think so.
 In a ridiculous way, Ivy League admission is a whole lot like asking someone out!
 Read More

 Ace Your College Admissions